-7. RELATED WORK
+7 RELATED WORK

-Great efforts have been made for achieving common time notion across the networking systems over the past decade.
-Most existing works rely on wireless communications and mainly focus on improving the synchronization accuracy.
-RBS [8] eliminated the sender-side delay for synchronization.
-TPSN [9] further canceled out the propagation delay.
-By using the MAC-layer stamping technique, FTSP [10] largely increases the synchronization accuracy.
-However, the authors in [11] find that errors among different clocks exponentially increase with the network diameter.
-[30] proposes a fast flooding scheme and [24] studies the synchronization accuracy in low-duty-cycle sensor networks.
-[22] estimates clock uncertainty for duty-cycled sensor networks.
+Most existing works for achieving common time notion in the network rely on wireless communications.
+RBS [9] eliminated the sender-side delay for synchronization.
+TPSN [10] further canceled out the propagation delay.
+By using the MAC-layer stamping technique, FTSP [11] largely increases the synchronization accuracy.
+However, the authors in [12] find that errors among different clocks exponentially increase with the network diameter.
+[22] proposes a fast flooding scheme and [20] studies the synchronization accuracy in low-duty-cycle sensor networks.
+[23] estimates clock uncertainty for dutycycled sensor networks.
 On the other hand, some other works also focus on addressing the clock uncertainty and reducing the time synchronization cost.
-ACES [23] suggested to track skew by using Kalman filter and ODS [6] introduces the on-demand accuracy synchronization.
-Both [31] and [32] explore the temperature compensated scheme to mitigate the clock skew.
-In [24] and [25], authors introduce to maintain a common time by using two clocks on each individual node with different accuracies.
+ACES [19] suggested to track skew by using Kalman filter and ODS [7] introduces the on-demand accuracy synchronization.
+Both [24] and [25] explore the temperature compensated scheme to mitigate the clock skew.
+In [20] and [21], authors introduce to maintain a common time by using two clocks on each individual node with different accuracies.
+Communication-based protocols are easy to implement but with high energy consumption and overhead.